zoopyserg/caperoma/README.md

 Everything that is not underlined on this chart is done by Caperoma.

+Note that "Write the actual code" part gets partially solved with Github Copilot (an OpenAI-powered tool that generates code based on the description).
+But we are still working on that.

 ## The Future

 We are trying to connect all the dots to close this circle (to make a fully automated programming process).